harshit-jain-git/CropShop/README.md

 ## Options

-1. Click on the extension button using your **Right** Mouse Button.
+- Click on the extension button using your **Right** Mouse Button.
-2. Select `Options` from the context menu.
+- Select `Options` from the context menu.

 > Alternatively:

-1. Navigate to `chrome://extensions` and find the CropShop extension.
+- Navigate to `chrome://extensions` and find the CropShop extension.
-2. Click on the `Options` link under the CropShop extension.
+- Click on the `Options` link under the CropShop extension.

 ## Keyboard Shortcut

-1. Navigate to `chrome://extensions` and scroll down to the bottom of the page.
+- Navigate to `chrome://extensions` and scroll down to the bottom of the page.
-2. Click on `Keyboard shortcuts` and set a key combination for CropShop.
+- Click on `Keyboard shortcuts` and set a key combination for CropShop.

 ## API's used

 - Google-custom-Search
-- thread-genius
+- thread-genius - it gives highly specific tags for fashion items.
 - TinyPNG

 ## Languages used